 2. How do I speed up a video on Windows 10?

 Whether you're looking to speed up a video for PowerPoint presentations, social media, or any other purpose, use UniConverter.
 The best thing is that this app supports almost all available video formats and can export clips up to 8K resolution.

 3. How to speed up PowerPoint slideshow?

 Sadly, PowerPoint doesn't include the fast-forward and rewind buttons.
 Therefore, the only way to increase the slideshow speed during a presentation is to change the default speed of each transition.
-Just click the Transitions tab, choose a transition effect, and then enter the seconds on the Duration box.
+Just click the Transitions tab, choose a transition effect, and then enter the seconds in the Duration box.
 If you select a shorter duration, the slide display will be faster, whereas a long time will make it slower.
 Then, click Apply to All to make your presentation faster.

 On paper, learning how to speed up the video in PowerPoint 2016 or newer can seem like an arduous task.
-But that's perfectly understandable, considering you have to import a Windows Media Player add-in first.
+But that's perfectly understandable, considering you must import a Windows Media Player add-in first.
 What's worse, your speeded-up PowerPoint video might fail to play.
 So, install Wondershare UniConverter and forget about the lengthy procedure of speeding up and slowing down videos directly on PowerPoint.